stampit-org/stampit/README.md

 Create objects from reusable, composable behaviors.

+## WARNING:
+Stampit is in production use right now, but there may be severe bugs.

+Known blocking issues:
+* stampit.state() is not instance safe in the current version.
+The last known working version was just v0.2.3.

 ## Features

  * Create functions (called factories) which stamp out new objects.
 All of the new objects inherit all of the prescribed behavior.